Busy year for Iqaluit first-responders, but fire losses low: report

 But while the fire detachment has performed well, under the surface tensions within the organization have been smouldering.

 That much was apparent during a town hall forum hosted by city councillors last November, when Sandra Inutiq of Iqaluit, the partner of a firefighter, slammed the city for alleged burnout among full-time firefighters, excessive overtime hours and frequent staff turnover.

 “The morale is crushed and the community that used to exist amongst firefighters is no longer there,” Inutiq said at the forum.

 “For sure, morale could be better if I can say so,” Grandmaison told council, Feb.
 14.

 “We’re looking to bring a consulting firm in to try to work on some of the issues we’ve been having over the past and we were offered that service, so we’re looking to providing that service for management and firefighters.”

-The city’s fire department has 49 people available to it, including 20 full time and 20 volunteer firefighters.
+The city’s fire department has 49 personnel which includes 20 full-time and 20 volunteer firefighters.
 For them, the evaluation will role out in two stages, Grandmaison said.

 “Leadership, or improving morale is short term, medium term is analysis of the whole fire service to meet the strategic plan that we put forward,” he said.

 Iqaluit Mayor Madeleine Redfern added that the city is looking closely at all its departments.